SUBSCRIBE TO OUR FREE NEWSLETTER

-After being shrouded in secrecy for years, the full contents of the 12-nation Trans Pacific Partnership (TPP) will soon be brought into the sunlight.
+After years of secrecy, the full contents of the 12-nation Trans-Pacific Partnership (TPP) will soon be revealed.

-According to Kevin Collier at Daily Dot, U.S. Trade Representative Michael Froman has said the text will be made available to the public at large in approximately 30 days--on or around November 7.
+According to Kevin Collier at Daily Dot, U.S. Trade Representative Michael Froman said the text will be made available to the public in approximately 30 days--on or around November 7.

 "[We] look forward to having it released as soon as possible," Froman said in a press call Wednesday that was embargoed until Thursday morning.
 "We're shooting to do it within the 30 days following the completion of the negotiations."

-Under the terms of the Fast Track legislation passed earlier this year, lawmakers will not be able to amend or filibuster the pro-corporate "trade" deal that was completed this week.
+Under the terms of the Fast Track legislation passed earlier this year, lawmakers cannot amend or filibuster the pro-corporate "trade" deal completed this week.

 As Kelsey Snell wrote for the Washington Post, that 60-day public comment window "will provide critical insight into how much popular support the deal may receive.
 A poor reception during the public phase could make it difficult for Obama to rally support when it comes time for Congress to vote."